Amelia Rose Blaire

-Amelia Rose Blaire Dechart is an American actress.
-She is known for her roles as Willa Burrell on the HBO series True Blood and Piper Shaw on the MTV series Scream.
+Amelia Rose Blaire Dechart is an American actress (November 20, 1987).
+She is known for her roles as Willa Burrell on the HBO series True Blood, portraying the Tracis in the game Detroit: Become Human, and Piper Shaw on the MTV series Scream.

 Career

 Blaire studied acting at age 15 when she first started classes at The Sanford Meisner Center for the Arts in Los Angeles, California.
 After a summer studying Shakespeare with the British American Drama Academy in London, she began working with Oscar-nominated actress Lindsay Crouse, who directed her towards the Atlantic Theater Company's two-year conservatory program in New York City.
 After graduating, she completed Atlantic's LA Program of master classes with David Mamet, Felicity Huffman, Clark Gregg and others.
 On August 23, 2013, it was announced that she had been promoted to a series regular on the HBO television series, True Blood.

 On April 22, 2015, it was announced that Blaire joined in a recurring role as Piper Shaw in the first season of MTV's Scream.